miikanissi/miikanissi.com/content/posts/bachelors-thesis.md

 These questions could either be free text questions or drop down selections, but our customer had a need for more complex registration forms.
 My solution was to integrate Odoo's event management with an existing Odoo survey feature.
-This survey allows a more customizable way of creating complex forms and with this integration we saved time and future maintenance cost by not creating a fully custom form creation system and instead used a pre-existing feature.
+This survey allows a more customizable way of creating complex forms, and with this integration we saved time and future maintenance cost by not creating a fully custom form creation system and instead used a pre-existing feature.